To,

 Terms & Scope of Work of Committee:

-persons who are qualified to become directors and who may be appointed in senior
+a) identify persons who are qualified to become directors and who may be appointed in

 appointment and removal and shall specify the manner for effective evaluation of